 Home

-Welcome to Horizon 2023, our annual Creative Media Showcase of work from the Creative Media cohort of students at MTU Kerry Campus.
-The work will be presented live on the 5th of May in a special Media Seminar event, including screenings, presentation sessions and Q&A sessions.
+Welcome to Horizon ’25, our annual Creative Media Showcase of work from the Creative Media cohort of students at MTU Kerry Campus.

 Each year students from a range of creative media programs work independently – or collectively – on their ideas and stories, which are broad and varied, but all of which seek to illustrate what has been learned and achieved over the previous four years.

-This digital exhibition of work, which accompanies the Seminar series, showcases the diversity of media creations, from lens-based media, radio and film documentary, 2D and 3D animation, music and sound production, design communications, illustration and comics.
+This digital exhibition of work, which accompanies the Seminar series, showcases the diversity of media creations, from lens-based media, radio and film documentary, 2D and 3D animation, design communications, illustration and comics.

 We cannot say what will be over the Horizon line for each of you, but wish you every success in striking out into the unknown, finding your bearings, advancing along your chosen path.